 One way to showcase your value and brand positioning to clients early in your process is to send a HoneyBook brochure.
 Brochures present your business story, your bio, and your services so people know what they’re getting.
 You can also customize it with imagery, text, colors, and whatever else matches your brand.

 Potential clients can select services they’re interested in directly in the brochure.
 Your brochure allows you to showcase your value and provide your clients with everything they need, so you don’t need to work as hard to sell yourself.
 And then once your clients submit the brochure selections they’re interested in, HoneyBook automatically creates a proposal file for you.

-A HoneyBook proposal file is a little bit different than what you think of when you think of a normal proposal.
-In HoneyBook, a proposal is actually an invoice and an online contract wrapped up into one file.
+Honeybook’s proposal software is a little bit different than what you think of when you think of a normal proposal.
+In HoneyBook, a proposal is actually a combination of online invoices and an online contract wrapped up into one file.
 It can get sent to them automatically.
 Or you can always come in, review, and change anything if you need to before you send it.

 How to send brochures automatically

 HoneyBook can automatically send brochures to your inquiries with no additional work required from you.
 To do that, you can add a HoneyBook contact form to your website, or share the form link on your social media, which allows people to submit an inquiry.
 You can set up an automated workflow to automatically send your brochure out to anyone who submits the contact form.

 Passive prospecting is how I prefer to attract clients.
 And by passive prospecting, I mean putting yourself in a position where people are exposed to you, recognize your expertise and then reach out to you.
 Like a lot of you, I don’t like doing cold calls.
 It’s just not my thing and it never has been.
 So what I do is I put myself in a position to attract people to me who want to learn more about my services through the content I’ve put out there.
 So let’s go into what this actually looks like.

 Answer questions with content